robertangeles/repo-ai-prompts/write-culinary-recipe.md

    [Include the visual description here]

    SEO META DESCRIPTION
-   [Include the visual description here]
+   [Include a 100 word attention-grabbing, controversial, and viral-worthy SEO META Description here that captures the essence of the dish.]

    RECIPE
    [Include the recipe name, ingredients, and measurements here]

    STEP-BY-STEP INSTRUCTIONS
-   [Include the step-by-step instructions here]
+   [Include the step-by-step instructions here with estimated timings]

    COOKING METHODS
    [Include special cooking techniques, optional spice blends, and flavor boosters here]